JdeRobot/DetectionMetrics/docs/_pages/v1/resources/gsoc_19.md

 ---
 layout: home
 title: New functionality
-permalink: /resources/gsoc_19/
+permalink: /v1/resources/gsoc_19/

 sidebar:
-  nav: "resources"
+  nav: "main_v1"
 ---

 ## Playback
 This feature lets the user pause the video at any time and also go back and forward frame by frame.

 **How to pause the video:** press space bar, 'p' or 'k'.